tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 	    </li>
 	{% endfor %}

-Here you can see that in the template we have added some control statements to display `view`, `views` or nothing depending on the value of `page.views`.
+Notice the change to the URL's `href` attribute, and the inclusion of some new template code to control what is displayed immediately after the hyperlink -- a count on the number of views for the given page.
+As we also check how many clicks each page has received (one or more clicks?), we can also control our grammar, too!

 ### Updating Category View
-Since we are tracking the number of clickthroughs you can now update the `category()` view, and have it order the pages by the number of views:
+The fourth and final step for this particular exercise was to update the `show_category()` view to reflect the change in the way we present our list of pages for each category.
+The specification now requires us to order the pages for each category by the number of clicks each page has received.
+This has to be descending, meaning the page with the largest number of clicks will appear first.

+This involves the simple addition of chaining on an `order_by()` call to our ORM request.
+Find the line dealing with the `Page` model in `show_category()` and update it to look like the line shown below.

 {lang="python",linenos=off}
 	pages = Page.objects.filter(category=category).order_by('-views')

-Now, confirm it all works, by clicking on links, and then going back to the category page.
-Don't forget to refresh or click to another category to see the updated page.
+Now that this is all done, confirm it all works by clicking on categories and then pages.
+Go back to the category and refresh the page to see if the number of clicks has increased.
+Remember to refresh; the updated count may not show up straight away!

 ## Searching Within a Category Page
 Rango aims to provide users with a helpful directory of page links.
 At the moment, the search functionality is essentially independent of the categories.
 It would be nicer however to have search integrated into category browsing.
 Let's assume that a user will first browse their category of interest first.
 If they can't find the page that they want, they can then search for it.
 If they find a page that is suitable, then they can add it to the category that they are in.
 Let's tackle the first part of this description here.